Simple ways to follow a Mediterranean diet

 Vitamin D, 'the sunshine vitamin', is really important.
 It helps your body absorb calcium and is also needed for our muscles to work properly.
 More recently, vitamin D deficiency has been associated with numerous conditions, from heart disease, to dementia and multiple sclerosis.

 "Vitamin D is mainly made in our skin by the action of sunlight.
-However, it is also found in dairy products, mushrooms and in fortified cereals and margarine," says Sambrook.
+However, it is also found in dairy products, mushrooms (especially if they're grown outdoors) and in fortified cereals and margarine," says Sambrook.
 "Oily fish and eggs are also among the top dietary sources of vitamin D, so if you're adopting a vegan diet you're less likely to be getting enough."

 If you live in the UK, you should be taking a high-quality vitamin D supplement from September-May.
 We don't get enough sunlight during the autumn and winter months for our skin to make enough of the vitamin.
 If you're pregnant or breastfeeding, don't get outside much or cover up for religious reasons, you should be taking a supplement all year round.